wp-plugins/publishupdate-button-at-bottom/readme.txt

 Author URI:
 Author: Kev Leitch
 Requires at least: 3.8.5
-Tested up to: 4.0.0
+Tested up to: 4.2.4
-Stable tag: 1.0.0
+Stable tag: 2.0.1
-Version: 1.0.0
+Version: 2.0.1

-This plugin was developed for a client who utilises a lot of custom fields which was making the Post screen very long.
-He wanted a publish/update button at the bottom of the screen.
+This plugin was developed for Post screens with lots of custom fields which make the editing screen long.

 == Description ==
 This plugin adds a sticky footer which contains a Publish/Update button, a Move to Trash button and a Preview Changes button.
 It can be hidden or shown using the keyboard if desired.